This report is available to users in India for ₹40,000 + applicable taxes

 Competition & players dynamics

-Tractor sales to register strong growth in 2017-18 with near-normal monsoon
+Tractor sales to continue on the growth path in fiscal 2019 with normal monsoon expectation